Understanding Dynamic Human-Robot Proxemics in the Case of Four-Legged Canine-Inspired Robots: System Design

-Combining these two variables, each participant went through 2$\times$4 = 8 different conditions, and the order of conditions was counterbalanced using an 8$\times$8 Latin square.
-And the participants will not be informed of their sequence of cases.
+We recruited 32 participants (17 males, 15 females), with ages ranging from 19 to 37 years ($M = 26, SD = 3.57$).
+Their experience with robots varied.
+This study was approved by our ethics committee.
+Each participant underwent 2$\times$4 = 8 different conditions, with the order of conditions counterbalanced using an 8$\times$8 Latin square.
+Participants were not informed of the sequence of cases.